levante-framework/levante-web-dashboard/README.md

 3. **Weather (privacy-preserving)**
    - Uses Open‑Meteo with a coarse query point (e.g., ADM2 bbox center) and caching.

+4. **Manual country-first autocomplete (privacy-first path)**
+   - Uses prebuilt per-country geocoder bundles in `public/geocoder-index/`:
+     - `CC.lite.json.gz` (small, fast warm load)
+     - `CC.full.json.gz` (loaded only when lite results are sparse or query is more demanding)
+   - Tracks downloaded bytes per session and surfaces this in the UI (`Session data`).
+   - Shows an explicit loading indicator after country selection while warming country autocomplete data.

+### Autocomplete Index Behavior (Lite vs Full)

+- On country selection, the app warms the country `lite` index so first keystrokes are responsive.
+- The app upgrades to `full` only when needed (for example: substantial query length, postal-like input, or too-few lite matches).
+- Country bundles vary significantly by dataset size:
+  - Example: Argentina `lite` is ~100 KB; Argentina `full` is ~0.8 MB.
+  - Example: India `lite` is ~90 KB; India `full` is ~5.0 MB.
+- Metadata and exact file sizes are recorded in `public/geocoder-index/meta.json`.

 ### Supported Countries